 Traditional education systems have been implementing the same learning models for decades.
 Today, teachers are standing in front of their students just like they did a hundred years ago.
 Education is one of the few branches of work that has not experienced substantial change in the 21st century.

-However, this is going to change with the emergence of Virtual Reality (VR) and Augmented Reality (AR).
+However, this is going to change with the emergence of Virtual Reality (VR), Augmented Reality (AR), and Generative AI.
 According to a recent survey, almost 70% of parents already think that AR can drastically improve education systems.
 Teachers also believe that new technologies can modify and enhance the learning experience as we know it today.

 For example, VR can be accessed through specially-designed goggles that project an interactive world to the viewer, which could transform classical schools and the education system as a whole.